What do the jobs of opera singer, lawyer and science fiction writer have in common?

 The author of the just published Edge of Dawn‘s first ambition was to sing opera.
 But after studying opera in Vienna, she came to the conclusion that “I had a nice voice, [but] I didn’t have a world-class voice.”

 She then went to law school and worked for several years as a lawyer.
-Unfortunately, “I loved the law but I didn’t love lawyers,” she explains in my interview with her on New Books in Science Fiction and Fantasy.
+Unfortunately, “I loved the law but I didn’t love lawyers,” she explains in my interview with her on New Books in Science Fiction.

 Her first published books were romance novels, which taught her the “extremely valuable lesson of how to finish what you start.
 Because that actually is a real problem for people.
 They’ll have brilliant ideas and write the first three chapters and they’ll never finish.”